September 10 to November 3, 2025

 Kinzō, a painter of Tosa, worked on many paintings such as folding screens of Kabuki play, Ema lanterns, May festival banners, etc., from the end of the Edo period to the beginning of the Meiji era.
 He has been familiar with his hometown of Kōchi for many years under the nickname “Ekin-san.”
 The custom of displaying folding screens of Ekin for several days during the summer festival has not changed.
 Scenes from frightening Kabuki stories are lit up by lanterns and candles in the precincts of shrines and under the eaves of shopping streets in various places in Kōchi.
 They leave a vivid impression on those who see them in the darkness of a midsummer night.

-“Ekin” was featured in the magazine “Taiyō” in 1966, and “Ekin” became a temporary boom, including novels, stage performances and movies.
+Ekin was featured in the magazine Taiyō in 1966, and Ekin became a temporary boom, including novels, stage performances and movies.
 Exhibitions of Ekin were held at department stores in Tokyo and Osaka around 1970.
-This will be the first large-scale exhibition outside Kōchi Prefecture in half a century, bringing together Ekin’s representative works.
+This large-scale exhibition of Ekin’s masterpieces is the first in Tokyo in half a century and the first such undertaking at any art museum.

 Period |